vrdeeznuts/od-sideline-cam/README.md

     - Delete: `{DEL}`
     - Home:   `{HOME}`
     - End:    `{End}`
+    - Full Example (Ctrl+Alt+Shift+F11): `^%+{F11}`

 ### Auto-Clipping Notice
 Because the camera scripts are sandboxed (aka no way to interact with your computer outside of the game), I had to write that Powershell script to be able to send keystrokes.
 It works by listening to the auto-generated A2.log file (usually found at `%LOCALAPPDATA%\A2\Saved\Logs\A2.log`) for a specific string - `"GOAL_SCORED_MEDAL_TRIGGER"`.
 When the script sees that string in the log, it will send your specified clipping hotkey after an optional delay.
 Refer to the [auto-clipping instructions](#option-2-setup-with-auto-clipping) below to set it up.

+## Option 2.1: OBS Chapter Markers and Triggers
+Chapter markers are the timestamps you would put in the description of a YouTube video to mark different sections of the video (e.g., Intro, Ad, Gameplay, etc.).
+The markers added to the script will provide timestamps of the rounds' start/end, as well as goals (if you've enabled the whitelist, only goals scored by your whitelisted players will be logged).

+Triggers are simply just the string being printed to the log (e.g., `"GOAL_SCORED_MEDAL_TRIGGER"`, `"ROUND_START_TRIGGER"`, etc.) that the Powershell script watches the A2.log for, which triggers hotkeys.
+It currently watches for round start, round end, and goals scored.

+To get this set up, you will need to download and configure the OBS Chapter Marker Manager - https://obsproject.com/forum/threads/streamup-chapter-marker-manager.176239/.
+Once that's installed, you can add individual markers for each trigger.
+After adding a trigger for Goal, Round Start, and Round End, open OBS settings and add a hotkey for each.

+Additionally, you can add hotkeys for starting/stopping recording (*note: these only work if OBS is the active window*).
+To trigger start/stop recording in-game, run the `OD Trigger Watcher.ps1` script, click the OBS window so it's active, and then with your hands in the air, hold down the triggers on both hands while not touching the grip or face of the controllers.
+#### OBS Triggers → Hotkeys
+- Goal OBS trigger → `Ctrl + Alt + Shift + Num *`
+- Round Start OBS trigger → `Ctrl + Alt + Shift + Num /`
+- Round End OBS trigger → `Ctrl + Alt + Shift + Backspace`
+- Start Recording OBS trigger → `Ctrl + Alt + Shift + F11`
+- Stop Recording OBS trigger → `Ctrl + Alt + Shift + Num -`

 # Future Work
 Things I plan to add or want to add to this camera.